 [Ed.
 (GT): In contrast to the previous version where refViewIdx was assumed to be equal to 0.
 Here refViewIdx is derived together with the motion vectors from neighbouring blocks.
 Although the whole inter-view motion vector prediction has still the problem as described in the editor comment in subclause G.8.5.2.1 and needs further discussion, this approach is more closely aligned to what happens in software.
 However, for IvpMv refViewIdx and the temporal candidate refViewIdx is not derived here. ]

+The followings are only applied when this process is invoked by AMVP or merge mode.

+If availableDV is equal to 1, a depth picture retrieval process in G.8.5.2.2.5.1 is invoked with xP, yP, mvDisp, refViewIdx, nPSW, nPSH, variable blockW equal to nPSW and variable blockH equal to nPSH being input, and the output is an array of depth samples depthPicture.

+The variable depthMax is set equal to depthPicture[ 0,0 ], which is a maximum depth.
+The depthMax is then converted to a disparity vector mvFineDisp by the following steps.

+The variables currIndex and refIndex are derived by:

+currIndex = ViewIdTo3DVAcquisitionParamIndex( view_id of the current view ) (G-129)

+refIndex = ViewIdTo3DVAcquisitionParamIndex( view_id of refPicLx ) (G-130)

+The mvDisp is then updated using the converted from the depthMax by:

+mvDisp = Disparity(depthMax, currIndex, refIndex ) (G-131)

+[TODO: Define ViewIdTo3DVAcquisitionParamIndex() and Disparity() which might be there when the predicted depth map was used].

-129130131Derivation process for a disparity vector in a block of a candidate picture
+Derivation process for a disparity vector in a block of a candidate picture

 Inputs to this process are: